stevenschobert/instafeed.js/README.md

 - `links` (bool) - Wrap the images with a link to the photo on Instagram.
 - `limit` (number) - Maximum number of Images to add. __Max of 60__.
 - `resolution` (string) - Size of the images to get.
 Use __low_resolution__, __thumbnail__, or __standard_resolution__.
-- `before` (function) - Callback function called before fetching images from Instagram.
+- `before` (function) - A callback function called before fetching images from Instagram.
-- `success` (function(json)) - Callback function called when the Instagram API returns valid data, and before any images have been added to the DOM. (json data is the argument)
+- `after` (function) - A callback function called when images have been added to the page.
-- `after` (function) - Callback function called when images have been added to the page.
+- `success` (function) - A callback function called when Instagram returns valid data. (argument -> json object)
-- `error` (function(message)) - Callback function called when there is a problem fetching images from Instagram. (message string is the argument)
+- `error` (function) - A callback function called when there is an error fetching images. (argument -> string message)
-- `template` (string) - A custom template to use when parsing images (overrides the `links` option).
-Available options are:
+- `template` (string) - A custom template to use when parsing images _(overrides the links option)_.
+Available keywords are:
     - `{{link}}` - the link url to view the image on Instagram
     - `{{image}}` - the permanent url the the image source
     - Ex: `<a class="animation" href="{{link}}"><img src="{{image}}" /></a>`